-erlang:memory/0 returns information about memory dynamically allocated by the Erlang emulator.
+Returns information about memory dynamically allocated by the Erlang emulator.

 A list of tuples is returned.
 Each tuple has two elements.
 The first element is an atom describing memory type.
 The second element is memory size in bytes.
 A description of each tuple follows: